Skip to content

 5. Update Zephyr Project Runner Settings

 Go to View → Command Palette and run Update Zephyr Project Runner.
-Select the project to update the runner settings.
+Select the project to update the runner settings and refresh the settings.

 update_setting.png